Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-Over time we will be able to eliminate the object from the public interface and only allow users to use these functions.
-From now on we can ensure no new internals of this object will be leaked.
-And even better we better understand how users want to use the API.
+Over time, we will be able to eliminate the object from the public interface and only allow users to use these functions.
+From now on, we can ensure there will be no new internals of this object will be leaked.
+And even better, we are now able to understand how users want to use the API.
+Additionally, by making the object's property become readonly will make sure that users will not be able to change the content of that object as well.

 > Expose functions with meanings, not objects with internals

 ### Recipe: Push singletons up

-When investigating the usage of certain singletons often they are used in a related code area.
-It seems developers where to lazy to pass in these dependencies and rather shortcut the relations.
+When investigating the usage of certain singletons, usually they are found in a related code area.
+It seems that developers are too lazy to pass in these dependencies and rather find a shortcut of the relations.

-Assume we have a panel which show a title and some content.
+Assuming that we have a panel which show a title and some content.
 The title shall present the current time and the content shall present the time but also be able to reset the current time.

 The parent application panel, which holds both children panels.